Best 5G phones: the 5G handsets you need to know about

 5G is here.
-In the UK you can sign up for next-gen mobile internet with Vodafone or EE.
-Three’s 5G network will switch on later this year, and promises to be the fastest of the lot.
+In the UK you can sign up for next-gen mobile internet with Vodafone, EE, Three and now Sky Mobile - with others on the way.

 The bad news?
 You’ll need one of a mobile from our list of the best 5G phones below.
 Your old one won’t do the trick.